waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Capture Mewtwo:** After defeating SMITH, find and capture the legendary Pokémon Mewtwo.

 ## B. Active Hypotheses & Test Plans
+- **Training Location:** Hypothesis: Cerulean Cave is the best location to train NIGHTSHADE.
+Test Plan: Enter the cave and engage in several wild battles to assess the Pokémon levels and EXP gain.
+- **Team Composition vs. SMITH:** Hypothesis: My current party is optimally configured for the rematch against SMITH.
+Test Plan: Use the `comprehensive_battle_agent` to perform a pre-battle analysis of my team against SMITH's known roster (Lv 65 AERODACTYL with HYPER BEAM, ROCK SLIDE).
 - **Light Screen Duration:** Hypothesis: Light Screen lasts for 5 turns, as is standard.
 Test Plan: In a future battle, count the turns after using Light Screen and watch for the 'Light Screen wore off!' message to confirm its duration.
 - **Respawn Point:** Hypothesis: The game sets the last used Pokémon Center as the respawn point after a blackout.
 Test Plan: Heal at a new Pokémon Center, then intentionally black out to a weak wild Pokémon and observe the respawn location.
 - **Hidden Passages:** Hypothesis: Some 'impassable' walls in Cerulean Cave are secret passages.
 Test Plan: Systematically walk into different types of wall tiles in the current partition to test for fake walls.
 Mark tested walls with a map marker.

 ## C. Disproven Hypotheses
 - **Menu Selection Bug:** Hypothesis: Selecting a Pokémon in the 'Bring out which POKéMON?' menu consistently opens the sub-menu for a different Pokémon. **(Disproven on Turn 197844)** Test: Selected REVENANT.
 Result: REVENANT's sub-menu opened.
 Conclusion: The bug is not a simple mis-selection of an adjacent Pokémon.
+- **Route 7 Training Spot:** Hypothesis: Route 7 is a good location for training NIGHTSHADE. **(Disproven on Turn 200582)** Test: Battled wild Pokémon.
+Result: Wild Pokémon were Lv 22-23, yielding minimal EXP.
+Conclusion: Route 7 is not a viable training spot for a Lv 44 Pokémon.

 # IV.
 Major Battle Data